 Overuse of Keywords and Phrases

-How often and where to incorporate keywords and phrases is one of the main issues regarding the creation of content best suited for SEO needs.
-In the past, SEO specialists would act to have keywords make up a certain volume of the text a webpage contains (usually 3-4%).
-Today it is well known that Google prefers the natural use of keywords and so it is advisable to refrain from forcibly incorporating them.
+One of the main issues regarding creating content best suited for SEO is how often.
+Moreover, where to incorporate keywords and phrases.
+In the past, SEO specialists would act to have keywords make up a specific volume of a webpage’s text (usually 3-4%).
+However, today we know that Google prefers the natural use of keywords.
+So it is advisable to refrain from forcibly incorporating them.

-An important tip to not have penalized site: it is important to use proper semantics, provide a keywords cloud (containing keywords relevant to the topic at hand) which will help Google (as well as visitors) get a feel for what things are all about.
+An important tip to not have penalized sites: it is essential to use proper semantics.
+So, provide a keywords cloud (containing keywords relevant to the topic at hand that will help Google.
+As well as visitors) get a feel for what things are all about.

-Google must ensure that web users have no cause to beware of clicking on any link provided on search results.
-This is why Google goes to great lengths in order to ensure that websites which have been hacked, ones which are contaminated by computer viruses or websites used for phishing attempts (using pretense identity in order to encourage handing over of sensitive data) do not appear on search results.
+Google must ensure that web users have no cause to beware of clicking on any link in search results.
+This is why Google goes to great lengths to ensure that websites hack.
+Ones with problems by computer viruses or websites used for phishing attempts.
+Using the pretense of identity to encourage handing over sensitive data) do not appear on search results.

 Redirects and the Canonical Tag

-The canonical tag is used to define a preferred version of a webpage, it is thus possible to get Google’s bots to crawl one version and ignore another.
-It is important to make proper use of the canonical tag, among other things so as to avoid content being regarded as duplicated.
+The canonical tag defines a preferred webpage version; it is thus possible to get Google’s bots to crawl one version and ignore it.
+Therefore, it is essential to make proper use of the canonical tag.
+Among other things, to avoid content being regarded as duplicated.

-Redirects (such as 301, 302 and 304) are used to refer visitors landing on a certain webpage directly onto another, it is important to make proper use of redirects so that visitors (and Google’s bots) are not forwarded to pages which display an error message, here’s a tools for checking a webpage’s HTTP status code and avoid to have a site penalized.
+Redirects (such as 301, 302, and 304) refer visitors landing on a particular webpage directly to another.
+It is essential to make proper use of redirects so that visitors.
+Google’s bots are not up to pages that display an error message.
+Here’s a tool for checking a web page’s HTTP status code and avoid to have a site penalized.

-In Conclusion: SEO demands effort, there is plenty which can be done in order to earn better rankings for your website on Google search result, but there are also traps, things that if you don’t pay heed to will cause your website’s rankings to drop, sometimes severely.
+In Conclusion: SEO demands effort, and plenty can be up to earn better rankings for your website on Google search results, but there are also traps, things that, if you don’t pay heed to, will cause your website’s orders to drop, sometimes severely.

-As a thumb rule, it is best to follow the straight and narrow path and build a high quality, user-friendly website with plenty of valuable content.
-Use of duplicated content, images without consent from copyright holders (or without allocating the credit due), unnatural link patterns (spam links or links from scrupulous websites), exaggerated use of keywords and phrases, errors in code (such as redirects leading to error messages), all these and more may lead to Google consider a site penalized, awarding it lower rankings than those it may otherwise be entitled to.
+As a thumb rule, it is best to follow the straight and narrow path and build a high-quality, user-friendly website with plenty of valuable content.
+However, using duplicated content and images without consent from copyright holders.
+Or without allocating the credit due.
+Unnatural link patterns, spam links or links from ethical websites, excessive use of keywords and phrases, and errors in code (such as redirects leading to error messages.
+All these and more may lead to Google considering a site penalized, awarding it lower rankings than those it may otherwise be entitled to.